Antonio Rago

-Antonio Rago (born November 5, 1990) is a former Canadian soccer player.
+Antonio Rago (born November 5, 1990) is a Canadian former soccer player.

 Career

 Youth and college

 Rago played at the University of Alberta's Green & Gold Soccer Academy under head coach Len Vickery, before joining the Vancouver Whitecaps residency program in July 2007.
 He went on to play with the Vancouver Whitecaps Residency team in the USL Premier Development League, while training with the senior Whitecaps side.

 Professional

 Rago played professional indoor soccer for the Edmonton Drillers in the Canadian Major Indoor Soccer League in 2010, before being signed by FC Edmonton of the new North American Soccer League in 2011.
 He made his professional debut in the team's first competitive game on April 9, 2011, a 2–1 victory over the Fort Lauderdale Strikers.
 The club re-signed Rago for the 2012 season on October 12, 2011.

 International

 Rago, played for the Canadian U-17 national team in 2006 and 2007, scoring a goal in a friendly victory against Northern Ireland in the Ballymena International Tournament, and competing in the 2007 Chivas Cup in Guadalajara, Mexico.